-Dr. Chhatwal is the director of the MGH Institute for Technology Assessment (ITA) and an assistant professor at Harvard Medical School.
+Dr. Chhatwal is the director of the MGH Institute for Technology Assessment (ITA) and an associate professor at Harvard Medical School.
 His research is centered in decision science, data analytics, outcomes research and health economics.
 He has over 12 years of experience in developing decision-analytic models to evaluate disease outcomes.
-He currently leads research in multiple disease areas including COVID-19, substance use disorder (opioids and alcohol), liver diseases (hepatitis C, liver cancer, nonalcoholic fatty liver disease).
-He has published 90+ articles in peer-reviewed journals.
+He currently leads research in multiple disease areas including substance use disorder (opioids and alcohol), liver diseases (hepatitis C, liver cancer, nonalcoholic fatty liver disease), and mental health.
+He has published 100+ articles in peer-reviewed journals.

 In the last 5 years, Dr. Chhatwal has received over $6 million in research funding from multiple organizations including from the National Institutes of Health, National Science Foundation, American Cancer Society, Department of Defense, and the Rockefeller Foundation.

-Dr. Chhatwal is currently leading development of COVID-19 Simulator, an interactive tool to inform COVID-19 intervention policy decisions.
+Dr. Chhatwal recently lead development of COVID-19 Simulator, an interactive tool to inform COVID-19 intervention policy decisions.
 The tool has been highlighted by several media outlets including MSNBC's Rachael Maddow Show, Boston's NPR stations (WBUR and WGBH), and Boston Globe.

 In collaboration with the World Health Organization, Dr. Chhatwal lead development of an online, interactive tool -- Hep C Calculator -- that evaluates the cost-effectiveness of hepatitis C treatment in 28+ countries.
 Hep C Calculator allows users to interactively enter local cost data of a country and see the cost-effectiveness results in real-time.